Make sure that you have support

 You are not alone.
 It’s common for families and other support people to experience feelings of stress, concern and emotional exhaustion when supporting someone through alcohol and other drug issues.

 Identify people that can support you and talk with you about what you’re experiencing.
-You can call, message, or video call them even if you can’t visit them.
+You can call, message, or video call them if you can’t visit them yet.

 - This situation is not your fault.

 - You don’t have to appear like you are ok.
 Your household won’t fall apart if they see your human side.

 - If you a supporting your child through this, remember they need you to be a parent more than a friend.

 Helpful tips for supporting a friend or family member to seek help for their alcohol or drug use are available.

 You may be in the same house as the person you are supporting and may have less time apart than usual.
 Try to agree on expectations and boundaries, and take the time to hear how everyone is going.

 Think about these things: